bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 Contains multiple python scripts for downloading the Sentinel-2 images for each point in the sample .csv file.
 It also contains some data visualization code.
 The original dataset can be accessed through this [Google Drive](https://drive.google.com/drive/folders/1mNI8B5EMk0Xgvx2Pc9ztnQRaW9pXh8yb?usp=sharing).
 In the upcoming months, we will be hosting it on a website at Université du Québec à Montreal.
 The Drive contains the images from all years preprocessed at multiple times.
 A version of the dataset in train/validation/test splits is available for performing machine learning benchmarking tests.
 The file RGB.pdf is a glossary showing all the images available over the four year period for each of the 4,982 geographical points.
 Please contact authors for more inquiry if needed.

 ### Data Cleaning
 Contains functions for manipulating images and moving files around to create label specific directories and training/validation/test sets.
-It also contains a JavaScript application for removing cloudy/noisy images from the collection.
+We use a JavaScript application for removing cloudy/noisy images from the collection (NOT CONTAINED IN THIS REPOSITORY).

 ![rapid_tags](https://github.com/bioinfoUQAM/Canadian-cropland-dataset/blob/main/figures/rapid_tags.png)